foostan/crkbd/corne-classic/doc/buildguide_en.md

 Before you start, flash the Crkbd firmware to the ProMicros to make sure they are alright.

-The ProMicro is then installed __in the set of wholes that has a white frame on the frontside of the PCB__.
+The ProMicro is then installed __in the set of holes that has a white frame on the frontside of the PCB__.
 Make sure you solder it in the right set of holes, as desoldering the ProMicro is hard.
 Implement pin headers in the white frame, then install ProMicro with its __backside up__.

 ![image](https://user-images.githubusercontent.com/736191/40737973-3f404de4-647d-11e8-84fe-37f3a34e4c53.png)